Event

 User Identity of type Twitter twitter

 Braze advises to coerce data types on user attributes shared with Braze before sending Production volume data.
-This ensure that the custom attributes received by Braze are of the expected data type.
+This ensures that the custom attributes received by Braze are of the expected data type.
 This can impact segment building and triggering campaigns.
 If incorrect data types are identified after data has been flowing, there can be extra work to true up the users with the legacy data type on those attributes.
 To give Braze’s type detection a better opportunity to evaluate data types properly, you can enable the following 2 Connection Settings: Enable API Custom Attribute Type Detection and Enable Kit Custom Attribute Type Detection.

 Enriched Attributes and Identities